Christian Character Development

 The Marks of Mission may be summarized using five words beginning with ‘T’: Tell, Teach, Tend, Transform and Treasure.
 These words are used below, and in some possible statements to use with children.

-Living Values is written by Shahne Vickery, Primary Schools Adviser to the Diocese of Gloucester, to complement the popular Values for Life and Roots and Fruits resources which takes eighteen Christian values as themes for a three-year rolling programme for collective worship.
+Living Values is written by Shahne Vickery, who can complement the popular Values for Life and Roots and Fruits resources which takes eighteen Christian values as themes for a three-year rolling programme for collective worship.

-Living Values supports the strong values education focus that is now part of the SIAMS process.
-It also shows how values can underpin every aspect of school life, including: policy development; the whole curriculum; the work of the governing body; and spiritual development.
+Living Values can underpin every aspect of school life, including: policy development; the whole curriculum; the work of the governing body; and spiritual development.
 Each chapter is packed full of examples of excellent practice in schools across the UK and is hands-on and practical.